How It Works #

 census bulk-scan <dir>

-Bulk leak detection via /scan endpoint.
+Bulk inventory matching via /scan endpoint.
 Up to 50K hashes per call with auto-chunking.

 OptionDescription